 Verbs – work together to make a list of all the action verbs used in a story, discussing how the verbs differ and what they mean.

 Adjectives – in a nonfiction book, discuss how the author uses adjectives to “paint a picture in our minds” and teach us detailed information

 Integrating grammar into your shared reading or close reading instruction is a simple—but effective—way to teach students about the way language works.

-In my next post, I’ll share more about how to find time for your grammar instruction, because as I mentioned earlier, not all of my grammar instruction happens during reading and writing lessons.
+In the next post, I share more about how to find time for your grammar instruction, because as I mentioned earlier, not all of my grammar instruction happens during reading and writing lessons.